resurrectism/api/SECURITY.md

 - [ ] Use `bundle --trust-policy HighSecurity` in the Rails CI pipeline

 - [x] GitHub's builtin dependabot feature notifies us of security vulnerabilities in our dependencies and how to fix them.

-- [x] [Brakeman](https://github.com/presidentbeef/brakeman) is a static analysis tool which checks Ruby on Rails applications for security vulnerabilities.
-It is used in the Rails CI pipeline for PRs.

 ### [A09 Security Logging and Monitoring Failures](https://owasp.org/Top10/A09_2021-Security_Logging_and_Monitoring_Failures/)